 Most of us can see this.
 A quick look at the rise in carbon dioxide in the atmosphere and the increase in temperatures around the globe will show this.
 But most of us don’t know what to do about it.

 The beauty of Raworth’s book is that she provides a clear alternative.
 It’s well thought out, lucid and engaging.
-I found myself nodding in agreement at a lot of what she suggests.
+I found myself nodding in agreement at a lot of what she suggested.

 Her ideas may come across as too idealistic for some people, but they do have merit.
-Like Utopia For Realists, the ideas may seem far-fetched now, but so did most new ideas at one point.
+Like Utopia For Realists and The Good Ancestor, the ideas may seem far-fetched now, but so did most new ideas at one point.

 This is a fantastic book to read if you want to understand what needs to change in order to preserve the planet and stop runaway climate change.

 Will Raworth’s solutions work?
 It’s hard to say without them being implemented.
-But for that to happen, we can only hope politicians heed he advice.
+But for that to happen, we can only hope politicians heed the advice.

 Otherwise, we could end up with a planet on fire much more than it is now.

 Anyone who is looking to read about what the economy of the future might look like.
 The world has to change and Kate Raworth offers a unique perspective and what that world may look like.

 If you want to challenge yourself and your assumptions, Doughnut Economics is a brilliant book.